Itchy Balls After Shaving

 It’s good practice to stretch your scrotum taut and ensure you shave in the direction your hair grows.
 Take your time and ensure you shave correctly, this will give you a more extended period between shaves and reduce the chances of itching and discomfort.

 After you’re done shaving your balls, use a cooling gel to soothe your skin.
-Choose an after-shave lotions specially formulated for balls and other intimate areas.
+Choose an specially formulated for balls and other intimate areas, like our soothing ball lotion.
 Remember, no harsh chemicals or excessive amounts of alcohol that can dry your scrotum and pubic region.

 Our BALLS Lotion is SackSafe, Sulfate and paraben free so your balls won't get dry and irritated plus its made with some soothing ingredients such as Eucalyptus to keep everything clam and cool down there!